Student Life Awards

 There are 10 Student Life Award Categories that recognize a variety of student leaders of the MMA student body, one category that recognizes an organization, event or activity and one student nominated award that recognizes a faculty or staff member.
 The Student Life Awards Committee will review all nominations and select the top five nominees in each award category.
 These top nominees will be invited to, and recognized, during the ceremony.
 One overall awardee from each category will be announced as the award winner at the banquet.

-2017 marks the 16th Annual Student Life Awards Banquet.
-The 2017 Student Life Awards Banquet will be held on Wednesday, April 5, 2017.
-Please review all of the award descriptions carefully and submit nominations by 9:00 am on Friday, March 17, 2017.
+Please review all of the award descriptions carefully and submit nominations by 12:00 pm on Monday, March 13, 2019.
 Complete nominations include a narrative with supporting facts for the nominee.
+Narratives should be at least one paragraph in length.
 Incomplete nomination forms will not be accepted.

-Award for Athletic Leadership – This award recognizes the positive contributions athletes make to the campus community.
-It is awarded to a student athlete who has contributed to both campus life and demonstrated leadership within their club or varsity sport.
+Athletic Integration Award – This award recognizes the positive contributions intramural, club, or varsity athletes make to the campus community.
+It is awarded to a student-athlete who has impacted campus life through leadership and collaboration with others.

 Non-Traditional Student Impact Award – Awarded to a non-traditional student who has used their life experiences to make a significant impact in the campus community including, but not limited to, campus life, academic achievement, leadership, and community service.
 The award winner will have promoted and demonstrated excellence in all aspects of their college experience.